A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Numerical experiments

-Here $\rho_\text{max}:=(\rho_1+\cdots+\rho_k)/2$ is the optimal value of the CCA objective \eqref{eq:cca1}--\eqref{eq:cca2}, and $(\V_x,\V_y)$ are the basis vectors reported by the respective algorithm after iteration $t$, normalized to ensure they satisfy the orthonormality constraint \eqref{eq:cca2}.
-In Figure~\ref{fig:biocca_error} we plot the performance of our Bio-CCA algorithm against competing online algorithms for target dimensions $k=1,2,4,8$ on the synthetic dataset (presented once in a randomly permuted order) and the dataset \texttt{Mediamill} (presented 3 times with a randomly permuted order in each presentation).
-When tested on the synthetic dataset, the sample efficiency of Bio-CCA initially lags behind the competing algorithms, but outperforms them when given sufficiently many samples.
-When tested on the dataset \texttt{Mediamill}, the sample efficiency of Bio-CCA is comparable to the best performing competing algorithm.

-To verify that the Bio-CCA basis vectors asymptotically satisfy the orthonormality constraint \eqref{eq:cca2}, we use the following orthonormality error function:
+\paragraph{Evaluation on Mediamill.} In Figure~\ref{fig:biocca_mediamill_error} we plot the performance of Bio-CCA, in terms of both sample and runtime efficiency, against the competing algorithms for target dimensions $k=1,2,4$ on \texttt{Mediamill}, presented 3 times with a randomly permuted order in each presentation.
+When tested on \texttt{Mediamill}, the sample and runtime efficiency of Bio-CCA outperform the competing algorithms (for $k=1$, Bio-RRR performs comparably with Bio-CCA).
+In Figure \ref{fig:ortho2} of Appendix \ref{apdx:ortho}, we verify that the Bio-CCA basis vectors asymptotically satisfy the orthonormality constraint \eqref{eq:cca2}.

-In Figure~\ref{fig:ortho} we demonstrate that Bio-CCA asymptotically satisfies the CCA orthonormality constraints \eqref{eq:cca2} on both the synthetic dataset and the dataset \texttt{Mediamill}.